Stefan Vico

-Stefan Vico (Стефан Вицо; born 28 February 1995) is a Montenegrin footballer who plays for second-tier club Otrant-Olympic.
+Stefan Vico (Стефан Вицо; born 28 February 1995) is a Montenegrin footballer who plays for second-tier club Bokelj.

 Club career

-Vico was playing in the youth teams of FK Rad until the season 2012–13 when he debuted for the first team in the Serbian SuperLiga.
+Vico was playing in the youth teams of FK Rad until the season 2012 – 2013, when he debuted for the first team in the Serbian SuperLiga.

-Born in Herceg Novi, Montenegro, Vico played for the Montenegrin U-16 in 2010, however, after debuting for the first team of Rad, he was included in the Serbian U-18 and U-19 teams in 2013.
-The lack of calls for the Serbian youth national teams since then made Vico switch once more and accept a call for the Montenegrin U-21 team in March 2016.
+Born in Herceg Novi, Montenegro, Vico played for the Montenegrin U-16 in 2010; however, after debuting for the first team of Rad, he was included in the Serbian U-18 and U-19 teams in 2013.
+The lack of calls for the Serbian youth national teams since then made Vico switch once more and accept a call for the Montenegrgro U-21 team in March 2016.

 On 3 April 2019, Vico joined Næstved BK in the Danish 1st Division.
-He left the club in summer 2020 after they were relegated to the Danish 2nd Division.
+He left the club in the summer of 2020 after they were relegated to the Danish 2nd Division.

 On 26 December 2020, he signed a three-year contract with Serbian club Javor Ivanjica.

 International career

-In May 2016 he was part of Montenegro "B" team.
+In May 2016, he was part of Montenegro's "B" team.